Starzyno, Pomeranian Voivodeship

-Starzyno (Starzno or Starzëno) is a village in the administrative district of Gmina Puck, within Puck County, Pomeranian Voivodeship, in northern Poland.
-It lies approximately 11 km north-west of Puck and 50 km north-west of the regional capital Gdańsk.
+Starzyno (Starzno or Starzëno; Groß Starsin, 1942–45 Großstarsen) is a village in the administrative district of Gmina Puck, within Puck County, Pomeranian Voivodeship, in northern Poland.

 For details of the history of the region, see History of Pomerania.

 Sport

 Established in 1947, the village is represented by the football club Kaszubia Starzyno, although they have not competed in the league pyramid since withdrawing from Klasa A during the 2020/2021 season.